Day One - A Hidden Relational Superpower

 - When listening, give brief verbal responses.
 Simple words and phrases like “Okay,” “Uh-huh,” and “I see” can help show someone that you are listening to them.

 - Use body language to show you’re paying attention.
-Sit or stand in a posture that shows your attention is directed toward the person speaking to you.
+Sit or stand in a posture that indicates your focus is on the person speaking to you.
 Make regular eye contact and avoid looking at screens or other distractions.
-Stop and make occasional eye contact if possible if you are talking while engaging in some other activity.
+If you are talking while engaged in another activity, stop occasionally and make eye contact if possible.

 - Remain present.
 Giving someone our sustained attention can be difficult in a world of endless distractions.
-If you catch your mind wandering, gently refocus your attention on the conversation.
+If your mind wanders, gently refocus your attention on the conversation.

 - Ask clarifying or follow-up questions.
-Asking good questions shows active listening and is an excellent way to show someone what they say to you matters.
+Asking good questions shows active listening and is an excellent way to demonstrate that what someone says to you matters.
 This can be a great alternative to changing the subject.
+Research shows that around 40% of people are not natural question-askers (meaning we don’t think about asking others questions), so this may be something we need to work at.
+But asking a sincere question is one of the best, simplest ways to show interest in another person.

 My Response